From our Friend and Neighbor Sarah Payne

 Mom Hat

-I want to put on my Mom hat and express my views about Moms in the education
+I want to put on my Mom hat and express my views on Moms in education.

 Once, as a mom, I needed to go see the principal to discuss a concern I had about one of my children.
 I was so scared to go.
 I worried I wouldn't say the right thing to express my concern.
 I fretted and got anxiety for days before I finally made an appointment.
-Remembering those anxious feelings was so engrained in my memory that when I became a principal I empathized with the parents who came to see me, and I was sincere in wanting to help them feel at ease in my office.
+Remembering those anxious feelings is so engrained in my memory that when I became a principal I could empathize with parents who came to see me.
+I was sincere in wanting to help them feel at ease in my office.
 I knew it took a lot of courage for them to come see me as their principal.
-I hope the moms of our district will find it comfortable to visit with me about their concerns.
+As a school board member I would hope the moms and dads of our district would find it comfortable to approach me about their ideas, concerns and issues.
+I've been there.

 Student Hat